-All the existing AI applications which we see around us falls under this category.
+All the existing AI applications we see around us fall under this category.
 ANI includes an AI system that can perform narrowly defined specific tasks just like humans.
-However these machines cannot perform tasks for which it was not programmed before-hand, so they fail at performing an unprecedented task.
-Based on the classification mentioned above, this system is a combination of all reactive and limited memory AI.
-AI algorithms that we use in today’s world to perform the most complex Prediction Modelling fall under this category of AI.
+However, these machines cannot perform tasks that were not programmed beforehand, so they fail at performing unprecedented tasks.
+Based on the above classification, this system combines all reactive and limited memory AI.
+AI algorithms that we use today to perform the most complex Prediction Modelling fall under this category of AI.

 2. Artificial General Intelligence (ANI)

-AGI has the capability to train, learn, understand and perform functions just like a normal human does.
+AGI can train, learn, understand, and perform functions like normal humans do.
 These systems will have multi-functional capabilities cutting across different domains.
-These systems will be more agile and will react and improvise just like humans while facing unprecedented scenarios.
-There is no real-world example of this kind of AI, but a good amount of progress has been made in this field.
+These systems will be more agile, react and improvise like humans while facing unprecedented scenarios.
+No real-world example of this kind of AI exists, but much progress has been made.

 3. Artificial Super Intelligence (ASI)

-Artificial Super Intelligence will be the top-most point of AI development.
-ASI will be the most potent form of intelligence to ever exist on this planet.
-It will be able to perform all the tasks better than humans because of its inordinately superior data processing, memory, and decision-making ability.
-Some of the researchers fear that the advent of ASI will ultimately result in “Technological Singularity”.
+Artificial Super Intelligence will be the topmost point of AI development.
+ASI will be the most potent form of intelligence ever on this planet.
+It can perform all the tasks better than humans because of its inordinately superior data processing, memory, and decision-making ability.
+Some researchers fear that the advent of ASI will ultimately result in “Technological Singularity.”
 It is a hypothetical situation in which the growth in technology will reach an uncontrollable stage, resulting in an unimaginable change in Human Civilization.

-At present, it is very hard to foresee how our future will look like when a more dexterous form of AI materializes.
-However, with great certainty, we are still a long distance apart to reach that stage as we are just in the very nascent stage of the development of advanced AI.
+Foreseeing how our future will look is tough when a more dexterous form of AI materializes.
+However, with great certainty, we are still far from reaching that stage as we are just in the very nascent stage of the development of advanced AI.
 For the proponents of AI, we can say that we are just scratching the surface to unearth the true potential of AI, and for the AI skeptics, it is too soon to get chills about Technological Singularity.

 This has been a guide to Types of Artificial Intelligence.
-Here we discuss the different types of Artificial Intelligence that are mainly based on Functionality and Capabilities in detail.
+Here we discuss the different types of Artificial Intelligence, mainly based on functionality and capabilities.
 You can also go through our other suggested articles to learn more –